NathanViaud/epoc-hub/content/privacy.md

 ## 10. Legal basis for processing

-We process your personal information based on one or more of the following legal grounds:
+Under the General Data Protection Regulation (GDPR), we process your personal information based on one or more of the following legal grounds:

 - **Consent**: Where you have given clear consent for us to process your personal data for a specific purpose.
 - **Contract**: Where processing is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into a contract.